 A poster on an animal rescue group recently left the following message: "The millers will soon be culling so that they do not have to feed the dogs through the winter time."
 You see, dogs over 8 years of age and dogs that can't breed repeatedly are no longer profitable for the puppy mill people.
 Once deemed no longer useful, many dogs "working" at puppy mills will be killed by the same people who've made money breeding them over and over and over again - those people are known as the "millers."

 The most important thing we can do to help end the misery that is life for these animals is to never buy an animal from a pet store.
 Only when the demand for so-called "pure breed puppies" ends will the suffering of the animals end.
 If you'd like to learn more about puppy mills and/or how to help a puppy mill dog, check out Prisoners of Greed.
-It details the life of puppy mill dogs - in words and photographs - showing the greed of the industry.
+Warning, though, it details the life of puppy mill dogs in words and photographs, showing the greed of the industry and some readers may find the material disturbing.

 Praises to...People who stay informed about animal health issues